brunogeek9/simple-screen-capture/README.md

 ## :memo: License

-This project was done under the MIT license.
+This project was done under the MIT license and using this [Tutorial](https://fireship.io/lessons/electron-screen-recorder-project-tutorial/).
 See more here [LICENSE](/LICENSE) for more information.
 Made by [Bruno Jamelli](https://github.com/brunogeek9)